ch1c0t/web.tags/readme.md

 #### `data`

-is an Object that specifies:

-- what data a tag can receive as an argument;
-- how a tag processes these data;
+is an Object that specifies how a tag processes its argument.

 Each property of `data` must be associated with a function that returns a value.
 When a tag gets called, this value is assigned to a property with the same name